Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 4. Balata

-Leather: The leather may be oak-tanned or mineral salt tanned ex: Chrome tanned.
+Leather: The leather may be oak-tanned mineral salt-tanned ex: Chrome-tanned.
 When the thickness of the belt required is more than, two or more strips are cemented together.
 Leather belts require periodic cleaning.

-Fabric: Fabric belts are made by folding canvas or cotton ducks is a layer (depending on the required thickness) and stitching together.
+Fabric: Fabric belts are made by folding canvas or cotton ducks in a layer (depending on the required thickness) and stitching together.

 Rubber: The belts are made of Fabric with a rubber layer.
 These are used in sawmills, paper mills, etc.

-Balata: The belts are made out of these materials are similar to rubber belts expect that balata gym is used instead of rubber.
+Balata: The belts are made out of these materials similar to rubber belts except that balata gym is used instead of rubber.
 The belts of these materials are acid and waterproof but cannot be used where the temperature is above 45°.

 V-Belts